yasirsavanur/Data-Analysis-with-Python/README.md

 - Predict and analyse the market prices of houses based on a detailed dataset
 - Analyse a certain community diabetes condition under the pov of a Dietician
 - Analyse individual feature, model patterns of Automobiles for visualisation
+- Analyse stock prices to predict the performance of companies using an interactive dashboard

 Each notebook in this course is incredibly detailed and collectively showcases the entire process of predictive analysis.
 Certain topics, like data wrangling, have additional associated notebooks to address the breadth of content covered in this course.